KamingLo/Nerovel/README.md

 # Nerovel | Modern Youtube Music Downloader

+This project is for educational purposes only.
+The author is not responsible for any misuse of this code.
+Please respect copyright laws.

 A modern web application built with Next.js that allows users to download music easily.
 This application features a clean, minimalist design with wishlist functionality and responsive layout.

 ## 🚀 Features